-On September 15, 2011, Norman IP Holdings, LLC ("Norman") filed a patent infringement complaint (the "2011 Action") against Lexmark International Corporation ("Lexmark") and Brother International Corporation ("Brother") in the United States District Court for the Eastern District of Texas alleging infringement of U.S. Patent No. 5,592,555 (the "555 patent"), U.S. Patent No. 5,530,597 (the "597 patent") and U.S. Patent No. 5,502,689 (the "689 patent") by Lexmark, and infringement of the 555 patent and the 689 patent by Brother.
-On January 27, 2012, Norman filed a second amended complaint in the 2011 Action that added us as a defendant, among others, in which it asserted the 555 patent and the 689 patent against us.
+On September 15, 2011, Norman IP Holdings, LLC ("Norman") filed a patent infringement complaint (the "2011 Action") against Lexmark International Corporation ("Lexmark") and Brother International Corporation ("Brother")

+in the United States District Court for the Eastern District of Texas alleging infringement of U.S. Patent No. 5,592,555 (the "555 patent"), U.S. Patent No. 5,530,597 (the "597 patent") and U.S. Patent No. 5,502,689 (the "689 patent") by Lexmark, and infringement of the 555 patent and the 689 patent by Brother.
+On January 27, 2012, Norman filed a second amended complaint in the 2011 Action that added DISH Network as a defendant, among others, in which it asserted the 555 patent and the 689 patent against us.
 On September 21, 2012, Norman served us with preliminary infringement contentions related to the 555 patent and the 689 patent, as well as the 597 patent, which outlined Norman's claims with respect to certain DISH products.
 On February 8, 2013, Norman filed a third amended complaint in the 2011 Action, in which it added claims against us alleging infringement of the 597 patent.
 On April 8, 2013, Norman filed a fourth amended complaint in the 2011 Action, in which it added new claims against us alleging infringement of additional DISH products.
+On May 1, 2013, Norman filed a fifth amended complaint in the 2011 Action, in which it added new claims against us alleging infringement of additional DISH products.
 On May 1, 2013, Norman filed a fifth amended complaint in the 2011 Action, in which it named Mercedes-Benz USA, LLC, Volkswagen Group of America, Inc., Xerox Corporation, ZTE (USA) Inc., and ZTE Solutions, Inc. as defendants, in addition to us.
-On July 9, 2013, the Court ordered Norman to file a new sixth amended complaint limiting Norman's claims against us to those specifically referenced in the September 21, 2012 preliminary infringement contentions.
-As a result, on July 10, 2013, Norman filed a sixth amended complaint in the 2011 Action, in which it asserted claims against our wholly-owned subsidiary, DISH Network L.L.C., replacing us as defendant, alleging that the use of certain Broadcom chipsets in DISH DVR systems infringes the 689 patent.
+On July 9, 2013, the Court ordered Norman to file a new sixth amended complaint limiting Norman filed a sixth amended complaint in the 2011 Action, in whice the 2011 Action, in which it asserted claims against our wholly-owned subsidiary, DISH Network L.L.C., replacing DISH Network as defendant, alleging that the use of certain Broadcom chipsets in DISH DVR systems infringes the 689 patent.
 In addition, Norman withdrew all infringement claims against us regarding the 555 patent and the 597 patent.
-On July 12, 2013, we filed a motion to dismiss the 2011 Action, because Norman failed to comply with the Court's July 9, 2013 order.
-Our motion to dismiss is pending, and a trial date in the 2011 Action has been set for January 5, 2015.
+On July 12, 2013, we filed a motion to dismiss the 2011 Action, bec